COCHF MISSION STATEMENT

 COCHF was founded by housing co-operatives in its region to provide services to housing co-ops, to represent housing co-ops to the public and to governments, and provide a means for co-ops to network with each other.

-In the beginning, the federation’s primary member was its education program.
+In the beginning, the federation’s primary service was its education program.
 Over the years, the federation has developed additional services to support good governance & sound management.
 Services are generally provided only for COCHF members – most of which are financed from member dues.
 Fees-for-services include portable workshop training, education conferences, consulting assistance, and chairing services.
 These services are also available at non-member fee rates.
 The Co-operative Housing Federation of Canada services for housing co-operatives can be found on the CHF Canada website.